The decisions leaders make shape organizations, cultures, growth trajectories, and ultimately the lives of the people they serve.

 Organizations rarely fail because they lack intelligence.
 They fail because decisions become disconnected from execution.

-That realization became the foundation for what is now Decision Intelligence™.
+That realization became the foundation for what is now Leadership Decision Intelligence.

-Melissa Hughes is the creator of the Decision Intelligence Operating System™ and a trusted advisor to executives, founders, and leadership teams navigating complexity, growth, transformation, and high-stakes decision-making.
+Melissa Hughes is the Founder & Chief Architect of Leadership Decision Intelligence and a trusted advisor to executives, founders, and leadership teams navigating complexity, growth, transformation, and high-stakes decision-making.

 For more than 25 years, she has helped organizations lead enterprise transformations, navigate uncertainty, improve execution, and align people around what matters most — across healthcare, technology, entrepreneurship, and leadership development.